 If you are charting your BBT, you should mark down on your chart your cervical mucus findings.
 Abbreviations often used are S for sticky, C for creamy, W for wet, and EW for egg-white cervical mucus.

 Don't check your cervical mucus during or right after sex, or when you're feeling sexually aroused.
+Arousal fluids are not the same as fertile cervical mucus, and it's easy to confuse semen for cervical secretions.

 You can also check your cervical mucus by looking at the toilet paper or your underwear, but sometimes you can get a better sample by reaching inside, as described above.